milgra/cljs-brawl/README.md

 2. Extract sub-data for a function or pass the whole dataset and let the function extract and re-insert data for itself

    It's hard to decide.
-In higher parts of a program the second version results in a cleaner code, both caller and callee functions are cleaner but in case of lower parts it is overkill, for example you don't want to extract x and y components of vectors from the whole state in an add-vector function.
+In higher parts of a program the second version results in a cleaner code, caller functions are cleaner and callees are all right but in case of lower parts it is overkill, for example you don't want to extract x and y components of vectors from the whole state in an add-vector function.

 ## Frameworks used in the game